Islahi/Simple-Password-Manager/README.md

 - Allowed weak passwords for the master password.
 - When accessed on devices with lower screen resolution, all fonts are reduced in size.

-Feel free to explore, contribute, and enhance the Simple PYQT5 Password Manager!
+Feel free to explore, contribute, and enhance this project